Barstools are a great addition to any home. | Image from Pixabay

 Liz Foster, Decorist, said that “Texture is here in a big way and showing no signs of losing popularity.
-Texture is the new pattern when it comes to making a visual statement.
+The texture is the new pattern when it comes to making a visual statement.
 Of course, textiles will be rich and full of lush and interesting texture as well.”

-From the increase in caning accents, metal grills, shattered glass, brass sabot detailing on tables, and the rough-hewn woodwork seen on today’s new furniture items.
+From the increase in caning accents, metal grills, shattered glass, brass sabot detailing on tables, and the rough-hewn woodwork saw on today’s new furniture items.

 “There is a growing trend towards the use of unusual, unique pieces of furniture that I think will continue to grow in 2020.
 People want something unique, but they’re also mindful of product quality, eco-friendliness, and sustainability.”
 (Cheryl Eisen, Interior Marketing Group)